stevenkleinegesse/Website/content/author/admin/_index.md

 +++

-I am a PhD student at the Centre of Doctoral Training (CDT) in Data Science at the University of Edinburgh.
-My research interests include Bayesian experimental design, likelihood-free inference and Bayesian optimisation.
+I'm a Lead Research Scientist in Machine Learning at causaLens, a London-based deeptech start-up.
+I develop novel machine learning solutions that understand cause and effect.
+I care about building customer-centric products that scale well.

+I hold a PhD in Machine Learning from the University of Edinburgh.
+My thesis focussed on developing machine learning solutions that can tell scientists which experiments to perform in order to maximize information gain and minimize costs.
+Specifically, the relevant topics included Machine Learning, Bayesian Experimental Design, Likelihood-Free Inference, and Bayesian Optimisation.
 Prior to being a PhD student, I graduated with a Master of Science in Physics from Imperial College London, where I specialised in Astrophysics and Particle Physics.